-The current license requires Bear Swamp Power to provide a continuous minimum flow of 125 cfs into the tailrace of the Fife Brook dam.4 The minimum flow is released through a system of gated pipes, sized to pass the required minimum 125 cfs.
+The current license requires Bear Swamp Power to provide a continuous minimum flow of 125 cfs into the tailrace of the Fife Brook dam.
+The minimum flow is released through a system of gated pipes, sized to pass the required minimum 125 cfs.

 The Fife Brook Development turbine generally has a minimum operating output of 3 MW.
-To avoid sudden increases in flow downstream of Fife Brook dam that could affect wading anglers, increases from the 125-cfs minimum flow to higher generating flows are ramped to a discharge level equivalent to an approximate 3-MW output level (generally between 270 cfs and 650 cfs) and held for 15 minutes before bringing the
+To avoid sudden increases in flow downstream of Fife Brook dam that could

-4 The minimum flow from the Deerfield No. 5 Hydroelectric development into the Fife Brook impoundment is 73 cfs, which is less than the required minimum flow of 125 cfs into the Fife Brook tailrace.
+9 The minimum flow from the Deerfield No. 5 Hydroelectric development into the Fife Brook impoundment is 73 cfs, which is less than the required minimum flow of 125 cfs into the Fife Brook tailrace.
 Article 401 of the current license, as amended by the Commission's April 4, 1997 order, requires water to be released from the Bear Swamp Development upper reservoir, if necessary, to ensure that the minimum flow of 125 cfs is met.